Gardening requires lots of water…most of it in the form of perspiration. – Lou Erickson

 Corn Gluten Meal.
 Applied as a pre-emergent weed killer, corn gluten meal has been shown to inhibit the growth of dandelions, crabgrass and many other weeds.
 Warning: Do not apply until all garden seeds have germinated.

 Natural Herbicides.
-Eliminate unwanted vegetation fast with broad spectrum natural herbicides containing clove oil and citric acid (BurnOut Weed & Grass Killer), potassium salts of fatty acids (Scythe Herbicide), or acetic acid (Horticultural Vinegar).
+Eliminate unwanted vegetation fast with broad spectrum natural herbicides containing citric acid (Avenger Weed & Grass Killer), potassium salts of fatty acids (Scythe Herbicide), or acetic acid (Horticultural Vinegar).
 These products degrade rapidly in the environment and will not move through the soil to injure nearby plants.
 Treated areas may be replanted shortly after application.

 Tip: Bradfield Horticultural Vinegar (shown here) contains 20% acetic acid and includes yucca extract — a natural surfactant and penetrating agent — to kill weeds fast!
 For best results, apply full strength during the early stages of plant growth and during hot, dry weather.
 Mature plants with developed root systems may require a second application.